Thoughts from a Safety Manager on GHS Compliance

 Facility-wide GHS label compliance in a couple hours

+According to Heberling, relying on Avery software with GHS tools along with the appropriate GHS labels enabled his metal supply service center to become GHS compliant rapidly.
 “Once we had the labels, we complied with GHS requirements within a couple of hours,” says Heberling.
 “I printed what we needed on a desktop printer, and we affixed the labels to painted secondary containers with spray nozzles at the production lines.
 What initially looked like a big project actually turned out to be quite simple.”

 Compliant while improving safety on the production line

 “While GHS label compliance was mandatory, so was passing all safety audits,” says Heberling.
-“The real bottom line, however, is that becoming GHS label compliant has improved our safety at the production lines.
+“The real bottom line, however, is that becoming GHS label-compliant has improved our safety at the production lines.
 Now we are clearly displaying chemical data to prevent mistakes of misidentification, along with other necessary information.”

-Please note, the contents of this article and related articles on avery.com/industrial are for informational purposes only, are general in nature, and are not intended to and should not be relied upon or construed as a legal opinion or legal advice regarding any specific issue or factual circumstance.
+Please note, the contents of this article and related articles on avery.com are for informational purposes only, are general in nature, and are not intended to and should not be relied upon or construed as a legal opinion or legal advice regarding any specific issue or factual circumstance.